-Drodi 3.5.1 is a very basic and lightweight automathed theorem prover.
-It implements ordered resolution and equality paramodulation inferences as well as demodulation and some other standard simplifications.
-It also includes its own basic implementations of clausal normal form conversion [42], AVATAR architecture with a SAT solver [133], Limited Resource Strategy [52], discrimination trees as well as KBO, non recursive and lexicographic reduction orderings.
-Drodi produces a (hopefully) verifiable proof in TPTP format.
+Drodi 3.6.0 is a very basic and lightweight automated theorem prover.
+It implements the following main features:

+- Ordered resolution and equality paramodulation inferences as well as demodulation and some other standard simplifications. - A basic implementations of clausal normal form conversion as in [45]. - AVATAR architecture with a SAT solver [140]. - Limited Resource Strategy 58. - Discrimination trees. - KBO, non recursive and lexicographic reduction orderings. - Improved literal selection including lookahead as in [28]. - SinE distance for clauses and symbols as in [70]. - Layered clause selection as in [25]. - Stochastic strategy inspired in [71]. - Drodi produces a (hopefully) verifiable proof in TPTP format.